origo-map/origo-documentation/content/layers.md

 `gutter` | gutter setting for the layer.
 Default is 0.
 `featureinfoLayer` | the named layer this layer should use for featureinfo requests.
 Optional.
 `searchable` | used with includeSearchableLayers in search control.
 Can be set to 'always', true (when visible) or false.
+`tileGrid` | custom tileGrid for the WMS layer. extent, alignBottomLeft, resolutions and tileSize can be set.

 Source options | Description
 ---|---
 `format` | the image format used for the layer unless format is set on layer-level.
 Default is 'image/png'.
 `url` | url to the wms endpoint
 `version` | the OGC WMS version.
 Default is 1.1.1.
+`tileGrid` | custom tileGrid for the WMS source. extent, alignBottomLeft, resolutions and tileSize can be set.

 #### Basic example WMS